alex-gamero/100-days-of-code/log2.md

 **Today's Progress**: Today was a quiet day.
 I had my last exam of the week, network interfaces, and it went really well.

 **Thoughts**: After the exam, I was able to relax after a long week.

+### Day 108: October 17, Saturday

+**Today's Progress**: Today was a long day, a long shift at work, but I still reviewed some code at night.

+**Thoughts**: Despite everything, I feel very productive these days.